Details.

 Director, Clare Cousins Architects

-Maintaining a balanced professional profile, Clare is actively involved in the broader design community.
-She is a life fellow of the Australian Institute of Architects and a past national president.
+Actively involved in the broader design community, Clare is a life fellow and past national president of the Australian Institute of Architects.

 Stephanie Burton